Return

 I usually spend an hour or so thinking about things in bed before I fall asleep.

-I do not check this often, but you can report problems, send feature requests, or whatever.
+I do not check this often, but you can report problems, send feature requests or ideas, or whatever you might want to contact me for.

-My name is actually not derived from weeaboo slang.
+My name is not actually derived from weeaboo slang.
 It originates from a time when I used "Tsunoflare" as my name, which I later shortened to just "Tsun".
 Tsunoflare itself came from mixing up the letters of "soft lunar" and adding an "e" to the end, I probably used an early version of Letter Mixer to come up with it.
 I'd like it to not be associated with a meme Japanese word, but I'm too attached to the name to change it at this point.
-Sometimes I type just "Sun" as an username, but I don't identify with it.
+I often use some variation of "Sun" or "Sundae" as a name because "Tsun" feels oddly too personal, it even feels weird to use it on this website, like I'm giving my personal details to someone I shouldn't.

 My favorite colors are bright and pastel yellows and greens: #9f0 #df0 #9e5 #fe7